 Houston Travel Guide

-The massive metropolis of Houston, sprawling across the Gulf Coast plain of East Texas from its busy port, is almost twice the size of the entire state of Rhode Island.
-Even with this heavy urban concentration, though, Houston is green and lush, sited at the end of a belt of forest coming down from the north, and characterised by marshlands and bayous lined with cypress trees in the southern reaches.
+The massive metropolis of Houston is almost twice the size of the entire state of Rhode Island.
+Even with this heavy urban concentration, Houston is green and lush, situated at the end of a belt of forest coming down from the North and characterized by marshlands and bayous lined with cypress trees in the southern reaches.

 Houston, named after former Republic of Texas president Sam Houston, is hot and humid.
-To make life more bearable in the close-packed downtown area much activity has gone underground.
-The city centre sports an air-conditioned seven-mile (11km) pedestrian tunnel system full of restaurants and shops.
-Unlike most cities, downtown in Houston is the hub of residential development, so it remains busy and bustling long after dark.
+To make life more bearable in the close-packed downtown area, much activity has gone underground.
+The city centre sports an air-conditioned seven-mile pedestrian tunnel system full of restaurants and shops.
+Unlike most cities, downtown Houston is the hub of residential development, so it remains busy and bustling long after dark.

 Become our Houston Travel Expert